kbalog/uis-dat310-spring2016/exercises/js/events_dom/README.md

 ### Step 4

   - Display the character's position on the map.
 You can use a div with a different background color or an image.
+Also, indicate the destination cell with a different background color or image.
   - Allow the character to move by pressing the up/down/left/right arrow keys.
   - Display an alert window with "Congratulations!" if the character reaches the end (destination) cell.